 It usually takes one to three weeks to get the license, and you’ll be notified when it’s ready so you can submit the additional documentation to collect it.

-9. Which documents do you need to start your business?
+Which Documents do you need to start your Business?

 A crucial aspect on knowing how to start a business in Dubai relates to the fact that you should prepare all the necessary documentation and paperwork to submit it to the relevant authorities.